Shopping For A Frankenprey /Whole-prey Diet

 Butcher / Small Meat Processor

 Often have off cuts and more flexibility in ordering specific things for you.
 Can be cheaper or more expensive depending on your area.
 Some even cater to raw feeders.

-Asian and Latin markets often have a better selection of organ meats, and poultry than standard grocery stores.
+Asian and Latin markets often have a better selection of organ meats, poultry, and various unique proteins than standard grocery stores.
 Often cheaper prices than standard grocery chains.
 If the staff don’t speak English, don’t be afraid to ask for help from a fellow customer who might speak both languages.
 At 6” tall and 400 lbs I often feel out of place in Asian markets 😉 but still manage to find lots of friendly people willing to help if needed.

 Some slaughterhouses have a small retail office attached and will sell directly to the public.
 Depending on what they process they should have access to just about everything you need (maybe not bone-in meats if they don’t process poultry).
 Some have specific pet food sections in their retail areas.
 Prices are usually very good because there is no cost to ship and store product.